 Can You Overdose On Psilocybin Mushrooms?

 Overdose on psilocybin mushrooms alone is rare.
-You’re more likely to overdose if you mix them with other drugs like cannabis or antidepressants.
+You’re more likely to overdose if you have an underlying health condition and if you mix them with other drugs like cannabis.

 If you take crushed mushrooms in capsules, they could be adulterated with dangerous substances that cause an overdose.
 Since psilocybin mushrooms are illegal drugs, they’re unregulated.
 Some dealers add other drugs to stretch their supply or produce different effects.